kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ## Universal Digital Rights Management (DRM)

-Our Universal DRM module enables media companies, content rights owners and OTT providers to stream premium content without needing to worry about which browser, device or platform is being used.
+Kaltura's Universal DRM module enables media companies, content rights owners and OTT providers to stream premium content without concern about which browser, device or platform is being used.

-## Basic Look and Feel of the Kaltura Web Video Player  {Debbie should I even leave this section in???}
+## Basic Look and Feel of the Kaltura Web Video Player  {Debbie should I even leave this section in??? ok need generic graphic}

 The following illustrates the basic look and feel of the Kaltura Web Video Player.